Children's services education improvement service

-The Children and Younger Adults Education Improvement Service Programme offers a range of courses and conferences which have been developed to enhance the learning and teaching taking place in Derbyshire schools and settings.
+The children's services education improvement service programme offers a range of courses and conferences which have been developed to enhance the learning and teaching taking place in Derbyshire schools and settings.

 A Derbyshire that cares